 The Science Europe Network on Cross-border Collaboration was established in March 2016 to replace an existing Working Group on the same topic.
 It brings together senior staff from Science Europe Member Organisations who are specifically interested in the topic of cross-border collaboration.

-This Working Group serves as a platform for research organisations to exchange practice, to develop solutions to challenges and to foster cross-border collaboration in and beyond Europe, through common approaches.
-It is a space for experts to discuss multilateral co-operation tools (ERA-NETs, JPIs, and others), issues related to peer-review, and strategies for co-operation outside Europe.
+It is a self-managed forum where members can exchange knowledge and discuss strategies and tools that aim to increase, improve, and strengthen cross-border collaboration within and outside Europe.
+It serves as a platform for members to exchange practice, to develop solutions to challenges and to foster cross-border collaboration in and beyond Europe, through common approaches.
+It is a space for experts to discuss multilateral co-operation tools, issues related to peer-review, and strategies for co-operation outside Europe.